 4 Visual communication

 Visual communication methods are those that can be seen.
 In the workplace, often visual communication tools are used as support to the primary information being conveyed.
-Most times, when we have a lot of information, visual representations help us better understand the information.
+Most times, when we have a lot of information, a visual communication tool helps us better understand the information.
 Common corporate visual communications include graphs, models and images.
 These visual aids serve to support the audience in better understanding the information being conveyed.
+In the Fellow.app agenda feature, you can add screenshots and pictures as visual support.

 Ways to create effective communication in the workplace